jeremiah-k/matrix-biblebot/README.md

 ### Quick Start

 1. Install the bot: `pipx install matrix-biblebot`
-2. Generate config files: `biblebot --generate-config`
-3. Edit the config files in `~/.config/matrix-biblebot/`
-4. Run the bot: `biblebot`
+2. Run the bot: `biblebot` (it will guide you through setup)
+3. Follow the interactive prompts to:
+   - Generate configuration file
+   - Edit your Matrix server details
+   - Authenticate with your Matrix account
+4. The bot will start automatically once configured

 ### Running the Bot